 Chesterton did not actually say that those of us who don’t believe in God will believe in anything, but he ought to have because it’s true.
 Between the ages of 12 and 20, before I began my return to the Church on February 17, 2010, I believed in, among other things, Buddhism, vegetarianism, pacifism, gay marriage, Marxism, libertarianism, literary criticism and – most shamefully, I think – the literary merits of Finnegans Wake.

-Priests looking for youth evangelisation strategies should note that was only the penultimate item on this list that did me any good, for had I not one day found myself writing a rather dull and pointless essay on Yeats and TS Eliot, I might never have returned to the faith.
+Priests looking for youth evangelisation strategies should note that it was only the penultimate item on this list that did me any good, for had I not one day found myself writing a rather dull and pointless essay on Yeats and TS Eliot, I might never have returned to the faith.
 Perhaps the Catholic Truth Society should do up a neat little pamphlet on FR Leavis.
 But let me back up.

 I was a very pious child who grew up fearing hell with an almost physical intensity.
 Even the sight of shoulder devils in cartoons could fill me with dread.
 Yet I also struggled from an early age with very grave doubts.
 I distinctly remember lying in bed aged seven and thinking to myself: “When you die, there is nothing.”